-RULE 1: All Livestock Entries are required by tag day.
+RULE 1: All ShoWorks Livestock Registration Entries are required by the Saturday prior tag day.
 All Camping Registrations fees are DUE on July 15th.
-Exhibitor Entries and Camping Registration WILL ONLY BE ACCEPTED ONLINE at www.cbjls.org If you wish to order logo wear items, our vendor has an on-line store at http://shop.connellwa.com Please be advised that this site will have a specific deadline for ordering items.
+Exhibitor Entries and Camping Registrations WILL ONLY BE ACCEPTED ONLINE at www.cbjls.org No monies will be collected on any tag days.
+If you wish to order logo wear items, our vendor has an on-line store at http://shop.connellwa.com Please be advised that this site will have a specific deadline for ordering items.
 Once your order is placed, you can pick it up in the Livestock Office as early as Wednesday, animal weigh-in day.
-No monies will be collected on any tag days.
-A $30.00 non-refundable registration exhibitor fee is assessed per exhibitor and will be collected online with the Exhibitor Entry.
-This fee covers provided bedding for pens (straw for steers, wood shavings for sheep & swine), evening entertainment, riding the CBJLS float in the parade Saturday morning, Saturday evenings BBQ dinner, the “Exhibitor’s Dance” and payment of Pork, Beef and Lamb Checkoff Dollars.
+A $45.00 non-refundable registration exhibitor fee is assessed per exhibitor and will be collected online with the Exhibitor Entries.
+Beef exhibitors registration fee is $50.00 due to a branding fee.
+This exhibitor fee covers the cost of provided bedding for pens, evening entertainments, Saturday evenings BBQ dinner, and payment of Pork, Beef and Lamb Checkoff Dollars.
 We are a non-profit group with no state or county funding.

 RULE 3: The livestock committee and management reserves the right to reject or remove any entry for reason deemed sufficient.
 Animal must be healthy and free of illness.
 Animals must be bathed and reasonably clean upon arrival at the show.
 Show officials also have the right to perform random drug testing of the livestock.

-RULE 4: Entries are open to any regularly enrolled FFA or 4-H Club member in good standing, i.e. academic requirements, participation requirements, prior discipline problems, etc…
+RULE 4: Entries are open to any regularly enrolled FFA, 4-H and Grange Club member in good standing, i.e. academic requirements, participation requirements, prior discipline problems, etc…

 ¨ Members of the FFA must be regularly enrolled in livestock project work with the State Supervisor of Agricultural Education and livestock must be owned by established ownership dates.